 Recipe Success Tips

 Let's talk about oven types and temperatures for a moment.
 You might have to adjust times depending on what kind of oven you'll use.
-I have a gas powdered oven which works really well for roasting all kinds of yummy foods.
+I have a gas powdered range that works well for roasting yummy foods.
 And one of the reasons why I make roasted vegetables, especially Roasted Salmon (my husband's favorite), is all year long.

 If you're using an electric range, you'll find that it generally bakes better than it roasts.
 That's because the heat in an electric range is dryer than in a gas-powered range.

 So, I suggest using the recommended roasting time as a starting point.
-Check and if you are still looking soft but not super crunchy add a few extra minutes.
-I recommend checking in 2-3 minute intervals.
+Check in 2-3 minute intervals.

 Serve And Store

-SEASON - Southern candied sweet potatoes are commonly served in November and December but can be enjoyed all year long.
+SEASON - Southern candied sweet potatoes are commonly served in November and December but can be enjoyed all year.

 STORE - After baking, allow the potatoes to cool slightly and serve them warm.
-You can keep them in an air-tight container in the refrigerator for up to 3 days.
-Then heat them in the microwave when you're ready to eat the leftovers.
+You can keep them in an airtight container in the refrigerator for up to 3 days.
+Then heat them in the microwave when ready to eat the leftovers.

 More Recipes Like

-- Honey Roasted Sweet Potatoes - reader favorite side dish.
+- Honey Roasted Sweet Potatoes - reader's favorite side dish.